Filtering Objects and Jobs

 Properties have two parts: a key and a value.
 You'll be asked to enter each of these when you create a new property.
 Just like tags, properties allow you to create your own common attributes across multiple projects or items and find them quickly and easily.
 When searching for a property, you can either search for all items that have that property, or items that have a property with a certain value.

-To search for all items that possess a property, regardless of the value of that property, simply select the "Properties" filter (not displayed by default), enter the property key, and click Apply.
-To search for items that possess a property with a certain value, enter that property's key and value.
+To search for all items that have a property, regardless of the value of that property, simply select the "Properties" filter (not displayed by default), enter the property key, and click Apply.
+To search for items that have a property with a certain value, enter that property's key and value.

 !